suraj-only-git/mslearn-ai-fundamentals/Instructions/Labs/01-machine-learning.md

 In this exercise, you'll use the automated machine learning feature in **Azure Machine Learning** to train and evaluate a machine learning model.
 You'll then deploy and test the trained model.

 >**Important**
 >At this time, it is possible to author and deploy a model as a web service in the Azure Machine Learning Studio, but not to test it in the Studio.
-Therefore, all but the last section of steps before clean-up are possible to complete.
+Therefore, all but the last section of steps till deploy the model can be completed.
 We will update as this changes.

 ## Lab objectives